darielrll/unity-helixjump-tutorial/README.md

   - it was added a package for a circular section to build the complete helix
  - how to pin the objetive of the camara to a game object.
  - rotate an object using the mouse control
+ - how to store player status and start new game with the last status

 # What to add
  -